PySimpleGUI/DocsCleanup/Home tab/4_Release_notes.md

 * New autoscroll parameter added to _print_to_element
 * popup_get_date
 * Complete reworking on Calendar Chooser Button
-	* Has a LOT more paramteter
+	* Has a LOT more parameter
 	* Can set location!
 * icon parm popup_animated
 * popup button size (6,1) for all popups